 3. Research the local exchange rate:

-Barely anyone accepts traveler’s checks in 2015 anymore, they’re not cheap or common and you have to keep aside a fair amount of time to visit a bank and procure them.
+Barely anyone accepts traveller’s checks in 2015 anymore, they’re not cheap or common and you have to keep aside a fair amount of time to visit a bank and procure them.
 Some banks have very stringent rules on in-cashing them, so it’s difficult for businesses to help you deposit them.
 But on the other hand, credit cards give you a far better rate of exchange in most parts of the world.
+I can’t remember the last time I saw a travellers check as carrying money while travelling.

 5. Don’t assume on the tip amounts: